Loops, Blocks & Strings

 =

-character the same amount of times as the length of the given string, above and below the string
+character the same amount of times as the length of the given stringprint the given string in a new line

 String length